Cubs reach first World Series in 71 years

 Fans steadfast till the end

-Cubs fans have long been conditioned to expect the worst through decades of team misery..
+Cubs fans have long been conditioned to expect the worst through decades of team misery.

 But during Saturday's game, the Cubs gave fans some breathing room.
 They scored in the first inning and never looked back, shutting out the Dodgers.